fzero/lhl-lectures/w1d4-callbacks/README.md

 // James Bond
 ```

-Then this should work too (spoiler alert: it does!)
+Then this should work too:
 ```js
 console.log(doSomething);
 // [Function: doSomething]